Audio Sermons

 6. Applications

-• God knows what He’s doing
+• God knows what he’s doing

 • The Bible says more about evil than in the Book of Job